yogurt-foundation/yogurt-css-documentation/src/cursor.md

 ## Cursor

-Utility for changes the cursor when hovering over an element.
+Utilities for changes the cursor when hovering over an element.

 ### Class